zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 appropriate.
 The DHT locations of these announcements are determined in such a way that the intended recipients can find them, but others can't determine our long-term identity based on the location.
 To prevent tracking us across sessions based on where we announce, the locations vary with time.
-When making the first connection with a new friend, the location is derived from the combined key based on our ID keypairs.
-To keep the costs of announcements under control, for subsequent connections to the friend we announce primarily to a "shared" announcement location which is used for all such friends.

-Peers can also make "invite" announcements, allowing them to receive friend requests from, and be tracked by, those with whom they share the corresponding invite code.
+Our tox address specifies one such announce location.
+Using this, those who know our address can find us and send us a friend request.
+This location is also used by existing friends to find us, and we make individual announcements for friends who may not have our latest tox address.

 # Announcements